freetonik/degas/README.md

 # degas

 A Clojure library designed to run evolutionary computation in the browser.
-Presentation and demo at [Dutch Clojure Days 2019](https://clojuredays.org/#Decentralized%20evolutionary%20computation%20with%20Clojure%20and%20ClojureScript).
+Presentation and demo at Dutch Clojure Days 2019 ([video](https://youtu.be/Uij-BvG_f58)).

 (degas – **d**ecentralized **e**volutionary (**g**enetic) **a**lgorithm **s**panned)